yannick-burkard/greyHeronRecognition/README.md

 ## `greyHeronDetection`

 This subdirectory is dedicated to the training, evaluation and new detections of object detection models.

-It includes a `greyHeronDetection/yolov5` repository, which has been fetched from (?) and partially adapted to be used in our case case study.
+It includes a `greyHeronDetection/yolov5` repository, which has been fetched from <https://github.com/ultralytics/yolov5> and partially adapted to be used in our case study.
 Extensively modified scripts contain a `_mod` suffix (e.g. `train_mod.py`).
 Another subdirectory `framework_pwl` has scripts to train and evaluate object detection architectures.

-For model training and result visualisation, run script ?, which in turn calls script ? (training and validation) and ? (plotting and visualisation).
-Arguments are directly specified in ?, and are as follows:
+For model training and result visualisation, run script `train_job.sh`, which in turn calls script `train_wDataResample.py` (training and validation) and `analysis/plotLearningCurves` (plotting and visualisation).
+Arguments are directly specified in `train_wDataResample.py`, and are as follows:
-`'lr0'`: initial learning rate (YOLOv5 hyperparameter)
+- `'lr0'`: initial learning rate (YOLOv5 hyperparameter)
-`'lrf'`: final learning rate (YOLOv5 hyperparameter) `'warmup_epochs'`: number of warmup epochs (YOLOv5 hyperparameter) `'time_stamp'`: time stamp of training job `'parent_dir'`: parent directory (e.g. `'/cluster/project/eawag/p05001/repos/greyHeronRecognition/'’`) `'split'`: first (`'chronological'`) or second (`'seasonal'`) split used `'day_night'`: day or night-time images, or both `'n_last_im'`: number of last images for background removal; if `'none'`, then original images are taken `'which_val'`: which dataset to use for validation (`'trn'`, `'val'`, `'trn_val'`, `'tst'`) `'conf_tsh_fixed'`: fixed confidence threshold throughout training and validation; if set to `0`, then confidence threshold is adjusted after every epoch yielding max F1-score
+- `'lrf'`: final learning rate (YOLOv5 hyperparameter)
+- `'warmup_epochs'`: number of warmup epochs (YOLOv5 hyperparameter)
+- `'time_stamp'`: time stamp of training job
+- `'parent_dir'`: parent directory (e.g. `'/cluster/project/eawag/p05001/repos/greyHeronRecognition/'’`)
+- `'split'`: first (`'chronological'`) or second (`'seasonal'`) split used
+- `'day_night'`: day or night-time images, or both
+- `'n_last_im'`: number of last images for background removal; if `'none'`, then original images are taken
+- `'which_val'`: which dataset to use for validation (`'trn'`, `'val'`, `'trn_val'`, `'tst'`)
+-  `'conf_tsh_fixed'`: fixed confidence threshold throughout training and validation; if set to `0`, then confidence threshold is adjusted after every epoch yielding max F1-score
-`'trn_val'`: train with both training and validation data merged `'resample_trn'`: resample method for training `'n_cams_regroup’`: number of regrouped cameras during log oversampling `'ls_cams'`: list of filtered cameras
+- `'trn_val'`: train with both training and validation data merged
+- `'resample_trn'`: resample method for training
+- `'n_cams_regroup’`: number of regrouped cameras during log oversampling
+- `'ls_cams'`: list of filtered cameras
-`'epochs’`: number of training epochs
+- `'epochs’`: number of training epochs
-`'batch_size'`: batch size
+- `'batch_size'`: batch size
-`'weight_decay'`: weight decay for learning step `'imgsz'`: image resolution
+- `'weight_decay'`: weight decay for learning step
+- `'imgsz'`: image resolution
-`'optimizer'`: specifies optimizer used for learning step `('SGD'`, `'Adam'`,` 'AdamW'`) `'freeze'`: number of layers to freeze in YOLOv5 model `'model'`: name of pretrained model
+- `'optimizer'`: specifies optimizer used for learning step `('SGD'`, `'Adam'`,` 'AdamW'`)
+- `'freeze'`: number of layers to freeze in YOLOv5 model
+- `'model'`: name of pretrained model
-`'mosaic_prob'`: mosaic probability (YOLOv5 hyperparamter)
+- `'mosaic_prob'`: mosaic probability (YOLOv5 hyperparamter)
-`'val_dataset'`: evaluate trained model on full validation set after training `'val_megadetector'`: evaluate megadetector on validation set `'reduced_dataset'`: train and evaluate on reduced dataset, if set to int n, takes n first elements before resampling, useful to make quick checks
+- `'val_dataset'`: evaluate trained model on full validation set after training
+- `'val_megadetector'`: evaluate megadetector on validation set
+- `'reduced_dataset'`: train and evaluate on reduced dataset, if set to int n, takes n first elements before resampling, useful to make quick checks
-`'workers'`: number of workers used for data loading `'n_gpus'`: number of gpus used
+- `'workers'`: number of workers used for data loading
+- `'n_gpus'`: number of gpus used
- `'seed'`: seed used (YOLOv5 hyperparameter)
+- `'seed'`: seed used (YOLOv5 hyperparameter)

-Each training process corresponds to a specific time stamp `time_stamp’`, and outputs generated are subdirectory `analysis/output/time_stamp containing following:
+Each training process corresponds to a specific time stamp `time_stamp’`, and outputs generated are
+- subdirectory `analysis/output/time_stamp containing following:
-`baseline_metrics.json`: baseline metrics
+  - `baseline_metrics.json`: baseline metrics
-`classCM_losses_trn.json` and `classCM_losses_val.json`: classification `confusion matrices for training nad validation data `configurations.txt`: training configurations `data_info.txt`: data information
+  - `classCM_losses_trn.json` and `classCM_losses_val.json`: classification `confusion matrices for training nad validation data
+  - `configurations.txt`: training configurations
+  - `data_info.txt`: data information
-`dic_FitConfEp.json and dic_max_FitConfEp.json`: dictionary with fitness, confidence threshold maximising detection F1-score and epoch number for all epochs and for epoch yielding maximum fitness
+  - `dic_FitConfEp.json and dic_max_FitConfEp.json`: dictionary with fitness, confidence threshold maximising detection F1-score and epoch number for all epochs and for epoch yielding maximum fitness
-`job_id.txt`: batch job ID number
+  - `job_id.txt`: batch job ID number
-`opt.yaml`: opt file containing parameters used in yolov5 framework `plots`: subdirectory containing metric curve plots in `.png` format subdirectory `runs/train/time_stamp` with following `configs`: contains training configurations (`configurations.txt`) and and hyperparamters (`hyp.yaml`) files `data`: contains multiple `.txt` and `.yaml` (listing training and evaluation data) for usage `yolov5` framework `job_id.txt`: contains batch job ID number
+  - `opt.yaml`: opt file containing parameters used in yolov5 framework
+  - `plots`: subdirectory containing metric curve plots in `.png` format
+- subdirectory `runs/train/time_stamp` with following
+  - `configs`: contains training configurations (`configurations.txt`) and and hyperparamters (`hyp.yaml`) files
+  - `data`: contains multiple `.txt` and `.yaml` (listing training and evaluation data) for usage `yolov5` framework
+  - `job_id.txt`: contains batch job ID number
-`results`: results output by yolov5 framework
+  - `results`: results output by yolov5 framework

-For model evaluation, run script ?, which in turn calls ?.
+For model evaluation, run script `evaluate_job.sh`, which in turn calls `evaluate.py`.
 Configurations are specified as a dictionary and are as follows:
-`'parent_dir'`: parent directory (e.g. `'/cluster/project/eawag/p05001/repos/greyHeronRecognition/'’`)
+- `'parent_dir'`: parent directory (e.g. `'/cluster/project/eawag/p05001/repos/greyHeronRecognition/'’`)
-`'imgsz'`: image resolution
+- `'imgsz'`: image resolution
-`'ls_cams'`: list of filtered cameras
+- `'ls_cams'`: list of filtered cameras
-`'batch_size'`: batch size
+- `'batch_size'`: batch size
-`'time_stamp'`: time stamp of training job originally or `'megadetector'` `'n_last_im'`: number of last images for background removal; if 'none', then original images are taken `'day_night'`: day or night-time images, or both `'resample'`: resample method applied to dataset `'split'`: first (`'chronological'`) or second (`'seasonal'`) split used `'workers'`: number of workers used for data loading `'best_last'`: load best ('best') or last ('last') model during training `'n_gpus'`: number of gpus used
+- `'time_stamp'`: time stamp of training job originally or `'megadetector'`
+- `'n_last_im'`: number of last images for background removal; if 'none', then original images are taken
+- `'day_night'`: day or night-time images, or both
+- `'resample'`: resample method applied to dataset
+- `'split'`: first (`'chronological'`) or second (`'seasonal'`) split used
+- `'workers'`: number of workers used for data loading
+- `'best_last'`: load best ('best') or last ('last') model during training
+- `'n_gpus'`: number of gpus used
-`'conf_tsh'`: specifies confidence threshold; if set to `'get_config': extract confidence threshold saved for training configs `'get_stats': extract confidence threshold yielding maximum F1-score during training `'best': determine new confidence threshold yielding maximum F1-score during evaluation for specified model and dataset `‘n_cams_regroup'`: number of regrouped cameras for log oversampling 2 `'which_set'`: training (`'trn'`), validation (`'val'`), both (`'trn_val'`) or test (`'tst'`) Every evaluation procedure is associated with a time stamp (different to the one for training) and resulting outputs are found in analysis/output_eval/time_stamp as follows
+- `'conf_tsh'`: specifies confidence threshold; if set to
+- `'get_config': extract confidence threshold saved for training configs
+- `'get_stats': extract confidence threshold yielding maximum F1-score during training
+- `'best': determine new confidence threshold yielding maximum F1-score during evaluation for specified model and dataset
+- `‘n_cams_regroup'`: number of regrouped cameras for log oversampling 2
+- `'which_set'`: training (`'trn'`), validation (`'val'`), both (`'trn_val'`) or test (`'tst'`)

+Every evaluation procedure is associated with a time stamp (different to the one for training) and resulting outputs are found in `analysis/output_eval/time_stamp` as follows
-`configurations_eval.txt`: contains evaluation configurations `data`: subdirectory with `.txt`, .cache and.yaml files  (listing data) for usage `yolov5` framework `data_info.txt`: contains data information `job_id.txt`: contains batch job ID number
+- `configurations_eval.txt`: contains evaluation configurations
+- `data`: subdirectory with `.txt`, .cache and.yaml files  (listing data) for usage `yolov5` framework
+- `data_info.txt`: contains data information
+- `job_id.txt`: contains batch job ID number
-`results`: results output by `yolov5` framework Furthermore subdirectory `greyHeronDetection/detection` contains scripts a script that applies a trained or untrained object detection model to a specified dataset.
+- `results`: results output by `yolov5` framework

+Furthermore subdirectory `greyHeronDetection/detection` contains scripts a script that applies a trained or untrained object detection model to a specified dataset.
 More details are found in the corresponding `README.md` file